The First 35 Years (1977-2012)

 In 1979, the Notre Dame Institute opened its doors to lay students and started offering evening courses on the Marymount University campus in Arlington, Virginia, in addition to its summer program in Middleburg.
 Soon after, Bishop Thomas Welsh entrusted the Institute with the theological education and pastoral formation of candidates for the Permanent Diaconate of the Diocese of Arlington.
 Rev. John Hardon, S.J., was an early and long-time professor at the Institute.
 NDI incorporated in Arlington, Virginia, and moved its offices to the diocesan chancery offices in Arlington.
 Msgr.
 Kevane was the Chairman of the Board, Rev. William Kaifer, S.J., was vice-chairman, and Deacon Daniel Resendes was secretary/treasurer; these three were to continue to direct NDI for many years.

 Reverend William P. Saunders, a priest of the Diocese of Arlington, was appointed president of the Institute in 1992.
-In June 1994 he moved the Institute to its present facility in Alexandria, Virginia, finally combining offices, classrooms, and library at one location.
-He also led the Institute to full accreditation by SACS, built up the library collection, and greatly improved the financial stability of the Institute.
+In June 1994 he moved the Institute to its present facility in Alexandria, Virginia, finally combining offices, classrooms, and library in one location.
+He also built up the library collection and greatly improved the financial stability of the Institute.
 Father Saunders served as President of NDI until the merger of the Institute with Christendom College in 1997.
 On February 1 of that year, the Notre Dame Institute became the Notre Dame Graduate School of Christendom College (NDGS), with Father Saunders as its first Dean.

 Father Saunders served as Dean until 2002 when he stepped down to focus on his parish work as the founding Pastor of Our Lady of Hope Catholic Church in Potomac Falls, Virginia.
 Fr.
 Saunders was aided in the transition from NDI to NDGS by long-time NDI employee, Mr. Luther Niehoff, who continued to contribute greatly to the growth and development of the graduate school until 2006 when he retired after 15 years at NDI/NDGS.
 Mr. Niehoff died of cancer on April 22, 2010.